Essential minimal volume of Einstein 4-manifolds: Definitions and first properties

 \end{proof}

-The next theorem extends the collapsing construction of Cheeger-Gromov \cite{CheegerGromov86} and is one of the main technical results in this paper; it enables to locally collapse already collapsed compact regions with a uniform curvature bound and without changing the metric near their boundaries.
-Its proof also implies that given an already collapsed closed manifold, one can further collapse the whole metric in a continuous fashion with a uniform curvature bound, see Corollary \ref{further}.
+The next result extends the collapsing construction of Cheeger-Gromov \cite{CheegerGromov86}; it enables, in dimension 4, to further collapse already collapsed compact regions with a uniform curvature bound and without changing the metric near their boundaries.
+See \cite[Theorem 4.1]{Rong93} for a related result.
 It is crucial for applications that the curvature bounds are ``uniform'', which means that they do not depend on the specific metric we start with, but only on its regularity and the dimension.
-The crux of the matter is to apply the collapsing construction of \cite{CheegerGromov86} to the canonical $F$-structure induced by the $N$-structure found in \cite{CFG92}, and take advantage of the fact that this $N$-structure is uniformly controlled \cite[Sections 6 and 7]{Fukaya88} \cite[Theorem 2.6]{CFG92}.